 A powerful feature of the Google Calendar app (for smartphones) is automatic recurring appointments to help you achieve your goals.
 Whether it’s exercise or reading, Google Calendar will make time in your schedule for your goals.
 The more you complete your goals, the better Google Calendar will get at picking prime times for you to stay on track.

-Making the most of your calendar is great for increasing productivity.
+So those are our Google Calendar tips to help you make the most of this app and increase your productivity.
 For other productivity strategies, our PEP program has helped our clients gain up to two extra hours a day to spend on the things that really matter.
 That’s why we’ve been the leading productivity consultant in Australia for over 30 years.
 Learn how PEP can help you increase productivity and improve wellbeing.

 By Simon Nicholls